silveredgold/beta-protection/docs/guide/usage.md

 - *Recheck images on this page* will re-run censoring on a censored page, mostly useful if a page still has placeholders left that seem to have failed.

 ## Advanced

+### Local Censoring

+Since v0.1.0, Beta Protection has included the ability to load your own local saved image from your PC to be censored.
+This provides a reasonably easy to use method of censoring a batch of images from your PC regardless of your choice of censoring backend.
+Note that local censoring is still an experimental feature so there might still be some bugs we haven't found yet.
+To get started with it, click the Censoring button in the top right of the popup or options page and follow the steps in the wizard.

 ### Subliminals